surister/cratedb-guide/docs/admin/performance/inserts/tuning.rst

 With the exception of primary key lookups, data that has been written to a shard cannot be read back until the shard index has been refreshed.

+The :ref:`refresh_interval <crate-reference:sql-create-table-refresh-interval>`
-The `refresh_interval`_ table setting specifies how frequently shard indexes are refreshed.
+table setting specifies how frequently shard indexes are refreshed.
 The default value is every 1000 milliseconds.

 If you know that your client application can tollerate a higher refresh